Neuroinfectious Diseases Research Workshop: Advancing Translational Science and Clinical Research Innovation

 • Dr. Jeane Billioux (Staff Clinician, International Infectious Disease Unit, Office of the Clinical DirectorNINDS): Post-Ebola Neurological Conditions

-• Dr. Brian Walitt (Staff Clinician, Post-Viral Syndrome and Gulf War Illness Studies, NINDS): Long-COVID
+• Dr. Brian Walitt (Senior Research Physician, Post-Viral Syndrome and Gulf War Illness Studies, NINDS): Exploring the Post-Acute Sequelae of COVID-19 at the National Institutes of Health

 6:15–6:45 PM